 Without a home button, Apple chose to add the new Gesture Bar.
 The gesture bar always sits at the bottom of your iPhone X’s screen, whether in portrait or landscape mode.
 Via this bar, you access your home screen, app switcher, and your app slider to see and move between all open apps.

-How-To Perform a Forced Restart on Your iPhone X
+How-To Perform a Forced Restart on Your iPhone XS/XR/X

 Press and quickly release the Volume Up button.
-Then press and quickly release the Volume Down button.
+Then press and promptly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo.